se-edu/learningresources/contents/java/JavaReflections.md

 You may notice that the `Sheep#getAge()` method sets the age `Field` object to be accessible and might wonder the implications.
 Fret not!
 The `Field#getDeclaredField()` actually returns a new `Field` instance - so you're just setting that particular local `Field` instance to be accessible, not the actual `age` field itself.
 You can read more about it in this [StackOverflow question](http://stackoverflow.com/questions/10638826/java-reflection-impact-of-setaccessibletrue).

-Do take note that two exceptions need to be handled when accessing private fields:
+Do take note that two exceptions need to be handled when accessing fields:
 1. `IllegalAccessException`, which occurs if the field is private and you did not set the accessibility modifier to be true (e.g. `f.setAccessible(true)`).
 1. `NoSuchFieldException`, which occurs if the field with the specified name (e.g. `age`) does not exist.

 #### Updating private fields

 Suppose that you need to write tests for `Sheep`.
 As part of setting up the test, you need to create a sheep with age = 20.
 Suppose that the age of the sheep is updated automatically as time passes, whereby the age increases by 1 after every minute.
-A naive way of creating a sheep with age = 20 is to simply wait for 20minutes before performing the test:
+A naive way of creating a sheep with age = 20 is to simply wait for 20 minutes before performing the test:

 ```java
 @Test